Location of ROM and Operating System Files

 On a current (Amiga Forever 2005 and higher) Windows installation, "Shared/rom" is in "Amiga Files".

 Similarly, 8-bit system ROMs are installed by C64 Forever in "Shared/rom", inside "CBM Files".
 Internally in C64 Forever the "CBM" tag is used for the directory name (instead of "C64") to better reflect supports for a variety of 8-bit systems by Commodore Business Machines (CBM).

-Amiga Forever and C64 Forever respectively have an Open/Amiga Files and Open/CBM Files command in the File menu, and a Restore System Files option to reset the files in case they were damaged.
+Amiga Forever and C64 Forever respectively have an Open Folder/Amiga Files and Open Folder/CBM Files command in the File menu, and a Restore System Files option to reset the files in case they were damaged.